Know your rights! New sick-leave law takes effect April 1

 YOUR RIGHT TO REQUEST AN ACCOMMODATION FOR AN UNDERLYING HEALTH CONDITION FOR YOU OUR SOMEONE YOU LIVE WITH

-Finally, if you suffer an underlying health condition, or if you live with someone who suffers from such a condition, you may initiate an accommodation request by contacting your HR department and request the forms for accommodations under the ADA.
+Finally, if you suffer an underlying health condition, or if you live with someone who suffers from such a condition, you may initiate an accommodation request by contacting your HR department and request the forms for accommodations under the federal Americans with Disabilities Act.

 LET US KNOW IF WE CAN HELP